 I must also give a shout out to Alexander at the hotel who helped us with our return flight and called Czech Airlines on our behalf!
 Bishops House is the perfect Prague hotel and, in my opinion, the best place to stay in Prague.

-I hope this post has helped you plan your Prague weekend itinerary.
-Obviously, there are non touristy things to do in Prague, but as this was my first visit to Prague, this itinerary is ideal to help first timers like me!
+Obviously, there are non-touristy things to do in Prague, but as this was my first visit to Prague, this itinerary is ideal to help first-timers like me!

 Enjoy this post?
 I would be so grateful if you shared it on social media using the sharing buttons below 🙂